TREEcg/specification/specs/0-introduction.md

     ```
 </div>

-From the moment this collection of members grows too big for one page, a fragmentation needs to be created in which an initial set of member can be found on an entry node, and more members can be found by interpreting the TREE _hypermedia controls_.
+From the moment this collection of members grows too big for one page, a fragmentation needs to be created in which an initial set of member can be found on an entry node, and more members can be found by interpreting the TREE hypermedia controls.
 This is illustrated by the next example:

 <div class="example">
     ```turtle